 - 2012 Mercedes-Benz SLK 55 AMG With AMG Handling Package: $163,825

 Note: prices exclude on-road costs.

-Filed under: Featured, review, slk, mercedes-benz slk, convertible, AMG, 2012, rwd, turbocharged, automatic, lifestyle, mercedes-benz amg, slk 55 amg, Advice, special-featured, enthusiast, 8cyl, 7a, mercedes-benz slk 55 amg, 2seat, available
+Filed under: Featured, review, slk, mercedes-benz slk, convertible, AMG, 2012, rwd, turbocharged, automatic, mercedes-amg, lifestyle, mercedes-benz amg, slk 55 amg, Advice, special-featured, enthusiast, 8cyl, 7a, mercedes-benz slk 55 amg, 2seat, available